 There are tons of WordPress plugins that you can use – either free or paid – that can help you snag your readers’ attention.
 Here are a couple that you might want to consider:

 - OptinMonster: We can’t say enough good things about this awesome plugin.
 Add a popup or sticky notification box to get readers to subscribe to your mailing lists.
-Checkout our OptinMonster Review and update guide to see why this plugin is an excellent way to increase your number of subscribers.

 - FooBar: One of the most popular options, Foobar is an awesome call to action and notification bar premium WordPress plugin to add to your site.
 Choose custom colors, add bars on a per page/post basis, and use over 30 options to design your perfect notification.